yuliha/filter_response/README.md

 #####The repository contains:

-1. an image file im.npy of a woman
+1. an image file im.npy of a woman wearing a dress

 2. a mask file mask.npy - 2d array of the labels for the different items of cloth